2024 Summer Olympics: Opening ceremony

 The Olympics and Paralympics cauldron was lit by Guadeloupean judoka Teddy Riner and sprinter Marie-José Pérec; it had a hot air balloon-inspired design topped by a 30 m helium sphere, and was allowed to float into the air above the Tuileries Garden at night.
 For the first time, the cauldron was not illuminated through combustion; the flames were simulated by an LED lighting system and aerosol water jets.

+Reactions at home and worldwide were mixed.
+France's newspapers of record, Le Monde considered it a "dream-like spectacle" that showcased a country that was "inclusive" and "unafraid of controversy", while Libération described it as "imbued with inclusivity and self-deprecation", and hailed a "catharsis that was all the more welcome" after the stress of France's snap elections and "sublimated by the rain that turned into an artistic asset".
+The conservative Le Figaro described it as "a grandiose and sumptuous spectacle", but demonstrating that France "[can't] help drawing from its revolutionary guts the spirit of provocation and discord that has always fueled its paradoxes and divisions".
+French right-wing newspapers and commentators were less impressed, and called it 'woke propaganda'.

 Controversy ensued at the opening ceremony when a segment was interpreted by some as a parody of the Last Supper.
 The organisers apologised for any offence caused.
 The Olympic World Library and fact-checkers would later debunk the interpretation that the segment was a parody of the Last Supper.
 The Olympic flag was also raised upside down.
+During the parade of nations, Algerian athletes carried red roses and threw them into the Seine to commemorate the 1961 Paris massacre.

 During the day of the opening ceremony, there were reports of a blackout in Paris, although this was also later debunked.